 AICPA Scholarship Award for Minority Accounting Students

-Sponsor: AICPA Foundation, Robert Half International, participating state CPA societies
+Sponsor: AICPA Foundation and participating state CPA societies

 This award provides financial assistance to outstanding minority students to encourage their pursuit of accounting as a major and their ultimate entry into the profession.